Yesterday I had it in mind for an evening of theatre.

-Plus it was only a half=hour cycle from our house out West.
+Plus it was only a half-hour bike ride from our house out west.
 Rare to find something so convenient.

 I knew it wasn’t going to be the exact aesthetic I had imagined; not being the Civic Theatre, or the Basement Theatre, or an Auckland Philharmonic Orchestra concert, and all.
 So probably no long dresses.
 And being a more contemporary piece of theatre, I would not get to appreciate the “intellectuals” in their full glamour.

 Nevertheless, it would be an evening of the-a-tre, high adventure, youthful improbability, and taunting authorities.
 How grand!

 I pulled on my black pants and fancy shoes, gave my fluffy hair a shake, and peeled out along the motorway, the dusk wind soaring alongside my fancy spirits.

 Avondale College Theatre was not the aesthetic I was imagining.
 By any means.

 For a start, it was a cruel reminder that college, in New Zealand, is high school, in the States.
 That one had slipped my mind completely.

 I had rocked on up to a high school production.